 The profusion of sharks patrolling along the drop-offs particularly impressed and amazed me.
 It reminded me Sipadan, another marine sanctuary located in Malaysia, near Borneo.

 At first, we do not come back to see sharks everywhere.
 Then, after a few dives we get used to it, and we end up finding it totally normal & #8230; The sheer number of these sharks is really comforting, it shows in a very visible way that the conservation efforts of the park, financed for more than half by diving tourism, have a real impact.

 The protected area encompasses two vast atolls and a high coral bottom called Jessie Beazley.
 According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of bird species & #8230; The North Atoll is also a nesting place for birds and sea turtles.

-People only live in Tubbataha, except for a dozen Filipino rangers, near a sand bank in the North Atoll, in barracks on solid piles, supposed to withstand typhoons.
+People only live in Tubbataha, apart from a dozen Filipino rangers, near a sandbank in the North Atoll, in shacks on hard stilts, supposed to withstand typhoons.
 The men are relieved after two months.
-This is the only place in the park where visitors are allowed to walk.
+It is the only place in the park where visitors are allowed to set foot on the ground.

 Created in 2000, this Ranger Station played a decisive role in strengthening surveillance and protection of the area.
 The sharks owe a lot to them ...
 The rangers report the illegal intrusions of fishing boats, prevent poaching, detect possible pollution, control the cruise-diving boats, accompany the scientific missions, inform the tourists and even sell them souvenirs!